-- · Actual annualised return since inception has been in the mid to high teens - (1) Assumes 75% written at 1/1 and 25% at 1/7 from a standing start i.e. no run-off earnings from prior years.
-Earnings patterns reflect the underlying risks attaching i.e. not straight line - (2) LHL's investments is 10% of the underlying risks in aggregate, up to a maximum of \$100m invested through co-investment alongside third-party investors or co-insurance - (3) Indicative assuming LHL target cross cycle RoE of 13% over the risk free rate, actual contribution will vary depending on actual RoE produced - (4) Staff levels increase as limits increase; bonuses increase as total profit contribution increases: bonuses subject to caps - (5) NPW less UW fees less losses less PC x 10% investment (subject to cap).
+(1) Assumes 75% written at 1/1 and 25% at 1/7 from a standing start i.e. no run-off earnings from prior years.
+Earnings patterns reflect the underlying risks attaching i.e. not straight line

+(2) LHL's investments is 10% of the underlying risks in aggregate, up to a maximum of \$100m invested through co-investment alongside third-party investors or co-insurance

+(3) Indicative only, actual contribution will vary depending on actual RoE produced

+(4) Staff levels increase as limits increase; bonuses increase as total profit contribution increases: bonuses subject to caps

+(5) NPW less UW fees less losses less PC x 10% investment (subject to cap).
 PC provision is included in Kinesis Re in year 1 but not recognised as income by KCM until year 2.
 Equity pickup ignores capital returns to LHL